jedisct1/draft-denis-xet/draft-denis-xet.md

 - `range`: Chunk index range this entry covers
 - `url`: Pre-signed URL for downloading xorb data
-- `url_range`: Byte range within the xorb for HTTP Range header (end inclusive).
+- `url_range`: Byte range within the xorb for HTTP `Range` header (end inclusive).
 The start offset is always aligned to a chunk header boundary, so clients can parse chunk headers sequentially from the start of the fetched data.

 Error Responses:

-- 400 Bad Request: Invalid file_id format
+- `400 Bad Request`: Invalid `file_id` format
-- 401 Unauthorized: Invalid or expired token
+- `401 Unauthorized`: Invalid or expired token
-- 404 Not Found: File does not exist
+- `404 Not Found`: File does not exist
-- 416 Range Not Satisfiable: Invalid byte range
+- `416 Range Not Satisfiable`: Invalid byte range

 ## Query Chunk Deduplication {#global-dedup-api}